 1. Keep the Commandments – Sway and Freeze

-Let the kids take turns being the leader and choosing when to sway and when to freeze!
+Let the younger children take turns being the leader and choosing when to sway and when to freeze!
 This is a perfect tie-in activity to the song Keep the Commandments and following directions.
 Lots of fun extension ideas to make this a new experience each time.

 2. Keep the Commandments – First Letters

-Try this mini crack the code challenge by using the first letter of each word in Keep the Commandments to create a variety of ways to sing and re-sing Keep the Commandments over and over!
+Try this mini crack the code challenge by using the first letter of each word in Keep the Commandments to create a variety of ways to sing and re-sing Keep the Commandments over and over in your Primary room.

 3. Keep the Commandments – Scripture Questions

 Use these Scripture Questions idea for Keep the Commandments to build a strong connection to the importance of obeying the commandments and the blessing that can be in our lives.
-Plus, fun extension ideas including a hand actions tie into each of the scriptures!
+Plus, fun extension ideas including a hand actions tie into each of the scripture references!

 4. Keep the Commandments – Paper Plates

 Follow this fun Keep the Commandments Paper Plates pattern for a fun singing time making music following the beat!
 It’s a simple enough pattern of taps and swish and that any age kids can follow along.
-Or up the challenge with the help of your Primary kids to adapt the sequence!
+Or up the challenge with the help of your Senior Primary or older children to adapt the sequence!

 5. Keep the Commandments – Foreign Language